 These direct trains cover the 265 km distance in an average of 3 h 30 m but if you time it right, some trains will get you there in just 2 h 18 m .

 The slowest trains will take 6 h 16 m and usually involve a change or two along the way, but you might be able to save a few pennies if you’re on a budget.

 |Train frequency||12 a day|

 |Direct train||Yes, there are 12 direct trains a day|

-Trains from Pisa to Rome cover the 164 miles (264 km) long journey taking on average 3 h 22 min with our travel partners like Frecciabianca, Regionale Veloce, Intercity, Regionale, Trenitalia, Frecciarossa, Intercity Notte or Frecciargento.
+Trains from Pisa to Rome cover the 164 miles (264 km) long route taking on average 2 h 56 min with our travel partners like Intercity, Regionale Veloce, Regionale, Trenitalia, Frecciabianca, Intercity Notte, Frecciargento or Frecciarossa.
 Normally, there are 12 trains operating per day, including direct services available.
-You can get the cheapest train tickets for this trip for as low as £19, but the average price of train tickets is £20.
+While the average ticket price for this journey costs around £20, you can find the cheapest train ticket for as low as £19.
 Travellers depart most frequently from Pisa Centrale and arrive in Roma Termini.

 Seeing the Leaning Tower of Pisa and the Rome's Trevi Fountain in one day is more than possible due to the regular train services that leaves Pisa for Rome.
 From a journey time as little as 2h11m, taking the train from Rome to Pisa is a popular option for many travellers visiting the area.

 Trenitalia run all services from Rome to Pisa.
 All types of trains are provided for this route including the high-speed trains, the Frecciarossa and the Frecciargento.